-Now as a faculty member, Lopez is digging into several different areas of clinical research, including a project with Rory Todhunter, Ph.D. ’92, Maurice R. and Corinne P. Greenberg Professor of Surgery, and Hayes to build and maintain a surgical site monitoring program to better follow up on patients and gather data to better understand the factors that influence the development of surgical site infections.
+Now as a faculty member, Lopez is digging into several different areas of clinical research, including a project with Hayes and Rory Todhunter, Ph.D. ’92, the Maurice R. and Corinne P. Greenberg Professor of Surgery, to build and maintain a surgical site monitoring program to better follow up on patients and gather data to better understand the factors that influence the development of surgical site infections.
 “We can then tailor interventions and evaluate the effectiveness of new preventive measures,” Lopez says.

 As he forges his own path in the soft tissue surgery section, Lopez is driven by his desire to help every patient as much as he possibly can.
 “It is important work and motivation to know that reducing surgical complications even by a fraction can lead to a better outcome for a given family,” he says.

 Dr. Galina Hayes: Scalpel meets statistics

 Since joining the team in 2014, Dr. Galina Hayes has applied her unique combination of knowledge to push CUHA’s excellence in both patient care and clinical research.

 Double-boarded in surgery and emergency and critical care, Hayes has done everything in soft tissue surgery — on almost every kind of patient one can imagine: Creating a new titanium skull for a dachshund with brain cancer; open heart surgery on a Labrador retriever; and removing an intestinal obstruction that threatened the life of a lioness.